klebgenomics/Kleborate/README.md

 CbST sequences cluster into 3 lineages, which are each associated with a single _ybt_ lineage (_clb_ 1 / _ybt_ 12; _clb_ 2, _ybt_ 1; ; _clb_ 3, _ybt_ 17) and the ICEKp10 structure.

+## Genotypes of publicly available strains

+A table of pre-computed yersiniabactin, colibactin,  capsule locus and chromosomal MLST assignments for 2500 public Klebs genomes is provided in the /data directory.

 ## Typing genome assemblies

 Assembled draft or complete genomes can be analysed using the script mlstBLAST.py